 How to Plan Your Migration Safari

 The single most important decision is not which month to travel.
 It is who designs your itinerary.
 The migration covers an ecosystem of roughly 30,000 square kilometres.
 Being in the Serengeti does not automatically mean you will see the migration.
 You need to be in the right part of the Serengeti, at the right time, with a guide who understands daily herd movements and has real time ground intelligence.
+Most migration itineraries also pair with a few days in Tarangire National Park as the gateway from Arusha, where the elephant herds along the river complement the migration without competing for attention with the Serengeti.

 At Westway Safaris, we design every migration itinerary around current conditions, not a fixed template.
 We are based in Arusha, the gateway city to the northern Tanzania safari circuit, and our ground network includes guides, camp managers, and pilots across the ecosystem who feed us daily positioning updates.
 When you travel with us, you are not following a brochure.
 You are following the herds.